 A simplified and streamlined process has been set up to quickly consider work that affects archaeological sites in areas where a civil defence emergency or a local or national transition period has been notified.

 Heritage New Zealand holds an extensive collection of unpublished archaeological reports resulting from site surveys, excavations, research programmes and archaeological authorities.
 This collection contains volumes dating from the 1950s to the present which are all accessible through the Archaeological Reports Digital Library.

 The best way of caring for an archaeological site on a property depends on the type of site, local environment conditions and land use.
 If an area of land being developed is known to contain archaeological sites then they should not be disturbed if at all possible.

 Post-1900 sites such as World War I or II gun emplacements or 20th century industrial sites such as gold mining sites, whaling stations, and sawmills are not currently protected under the Heritage New Zealand Pouhere Taonga Act 2014, unless they have been declared by Heritage New Zealand as an archaeological site.

 Heritage New Zealand creates and maintains an archaeological guidelines series, with accompanying templates, to provide advice and assistance to the archaeological community on a range of topics.
 They are an information source for consultant archaeologists and people potentially applying for archaeological authorities.
 The accompanying templates have been created to support these guidelines.

-An exemplary response from Arrow International and Mike Greer Homes after damage to an early moa-hunting site in Christchurch has led to a educational series of videos about the value of archaeology and the importance of the archaeological provisions in the Heritage New Zealand Pouhere Taonga Act 2014 in protecting a finite resource.
+An exemplary response from Arrow International and Mike Greer Homes after damage to an early moa-hunting site in Christchurch has led to a series of educational videos for their staff and clients about the value of archaeology and the importance of the archaeological provisions in the Heritage New Zealand Pouhere Taonga Act 2014 in protecting a finite resource.